Horse Grenadier Guards

-The Horse Grenadier Guards, usually referred to as Horse Grenadiers, were a series of cavalry troops in the British Household Cavalry between 1687 and 1788, who used grenades and other explosives in battle.
-Originally attached to the Horse Guards, they became independent for a century before being disbanded.
-However, the men of the troops formed the basis of the new troops of Life Guards.
+The Horse Grenadier Guards, usually referred to as Horse Grenadiers, were a group of cavalry troops of the English Army and British Army which existed between 1687 and 1788.
+Originally attached to the troops of Horse Guards, they became independent for a century before being disbanded.
+The Horse Grenadier Guards formed the basis of the new troops of Life Guards following their disbandment.

 History

 Origins

-The origins of the Horse Grenadiers lie in the grenadiers a cheval of the French l'armee.
+The origins of the Horse Grenadiers lie in the grenadiers a cheval of the French army.
 Louis XIV added a troop of 154 to the Maison Militaire du Roi in December 1676, making it perhaps the most impressive regiment in Europe.
 Charles II was eager to copy the exciting new innovation of grenade technology.

-Grenadiers, soldiers specially trained to carry and use hand grenades, first appeared in the British Army in 1677.
+Grenadiers, soldiers specially trained to carry and use hand grenades, first appeared in the English Army in 1677.
 Particularly tall and strong soldiers were usually picked to become grenadiers, because of the weight of extra equipment that they carried.
-Their use became general in the British Army in 1678, when a company from each infantry regiment was picked and trained as grenadiers.
+Their use became general in the English Army in 1678, when a company from each infantry regiment was picked and trained as grenadiers.
 It was at this time that the horse grenadiers were first raised.